-- i.
-A department specifically dedicated to investor relations (IR department) is established. - ii.
-The officer supervising of the IR department also provides supervision of other divisions and departments that include Strategic Planning, General Affairs, Finance Services, Accounting & Tax, and Legal Affairs, and strengthens ties with those divisions and departments. - iii.
-The Representative Director and the Directors in charge of respective operating companies hold financial results briefings twice annually. - iv.
-The IR department holds investor briefings, conducts tours of facilities and addresses matters involving press coverage. - v.
-Surveys of shareholders and other investors are conducted by external research organizations, and feedback in that regard is presented at meetings of the Board of Directors. - vi.
-Communication with shareholders is carried out in accordance with the Group Insider Trading Management Regulations.

-2. Relationships with stakeholders other than shareholders

-2-1.
-Addressing sustainability issues, including social and environmental matters
+- 1) A department specifically dedicated to investor relations (IR department) is established. - 2) The officer supervising the IR department strengthens ties with other divisions and departments, including Strategic Planning, General Affairs, Finance Services, Accounting & Tax, and Legal Affairs. - 3) The Representative Director and the Directors in charge of respective operating companies hold financial results briefings twice annually. - 4) The IR department holds investor briefings, conducts tours of facilities and addresses matters involving press coverage. - 5) Surveys of shareholders and other investors are conducted by external research organizations, and feedback in that regard is presented at meetings of the Board of Directors. - 6) Communication with shareholders is carried out in accordance with the Group Disclosure Policy. - 2.
+Relationships with stakeholders other than shareholders - (1) Addressing sustainability issues, including social and environmental matters